 A Concert for Hope [Documentary Feature – 2009] =details= Team: A release from The Elfenworks Foundation in which team members of Elfenworks Productions LLC were involved including director/producer Lauren Speeth, cinematographer/animator/editor Tim Schaller, and bassist Don Kane.
 Publicist: Cristina Parvu.
 Accolades: Official Selection and Silver Lei Award, Hawaii International Film Festival (Honolulu HI); Official Selection, Reel Festival for Women (Los Angeles CA); Screening, Sunset on The Beach (Waikiki HI).

-The Healer’s Path [Video-based Class, originally developed in 2015, launching as a course in 2019] =details= Team: Author/Director/Narrator: Lauren Speeth.
+Journey Along the Healers’ Path [Video-based Class, originally developed in 2015, launched on Udemy.com in 2019] =details= Team: Author/Director/Narrator: Lauren Speeth.
 Editing and Animation: Janice Rivera.
 Art Direction: Mike Dalling.
 Accolades: 21st Annual Communicator Awards of Distinction for Online Video and for Webinar -2015.

 Thread for Pearls 3D Promo [44-second Promo Short – 2018] =details= Team: Writer: Lauren Speeth.
 3D, Editing, Animation, Motion Graphics, and Effects: Tim Schaller.
 Narrator: Janice Rivera.
 Original score and performance: Josh Workman.
 Historic Protest Footage courtesy Christopher Speeth.
 Accolades: Under Submission